vista-/vrnetlab/README.md

 * ovs-bridge - same as a regular bridge, but uses OvS.
 Can pass LACP traffic.
 * macvtap

+## Management interface

+There are two types of management connectivity for NOS VMs: _pass-through_ and _host-forwarded_ (legacy) management interfaces.

+_Pass-through management_ interfaces allows the use of the assigned management IP within the NOS VM, management traffic is transparently passed through to the VM, and the NOS configuration can accurately reflect the management IP.
+However, it is no longer possible to send or receive traffic directly in the vrnetlab container (e.g. for installing additional packages within the container).

+NOSes defaulting to _pass-through_ management interfaces are:
+- All vJunos routers

+In case of _host-forwarded_ management interfaces, certain ports are forwarded to the NOS VM IP, which is always 10.0.0.15/24.
+The management gateway in this case is 10.0.0.2/24, and outgoing traffic is NATed to the container management IP.
+This management interface connection mode does not allow for traffic such as LLDP to pass through the management interface.

+NOSes defaulting to _host-forwarded_ management interfaces are:
+- Every NOS not listed as pass-through management

+It is possible to change from the default management interface mode by setting the `CLAB_MGMT_PASSTHROUGH` environment variable to 'true' or 'false', however, it is left up to the user to provide a startup configuration compatible with the requested mode.

 ## Which vrnetlab routers are supported?
 Since the changes we made in this fork are VM specific, we added a few popular routing products: